maxim-saplin/data_table_2/example/README.md

 # DataTable2 and PaginatedDataTable2 examples

-Clone, get packages, and Run.
+Clone, get packages and Run.